 One of the most trusted resources for information and advice on consumer products.
 Content includes product reviews, shopping ratings, recommendations, videos and much more.

 A database that contains abstracts plus many full text articles on a variety of subjects.
 You will also find a catalog of books, periodicals and other media found in libraries around the U.S. and some foreign countries.
-Have your library card number ready when accessing from home.

 In partnership with Driving-Tests.org, the Wilmington Public Library District is now offering free car, motorcycle, and CDL practice driving tests.
 Click here to get started!